 - Integrity: Due to metal increased strength and elasticity, forged steel provides high predictability.

 - Budgeted Option: The metal forging process is cheaper than metal casting.
-It doesn’t require additional tooling for the mould.
+It doesn’t require additional tooling for the mold.

 Although forged steel provides a wide range of benefits, it has some disadvantages too.
 As a result of these drawbacks, people choose the metal casting process.
 The following are the three main reasons why people choose metal casting over forging.